elioamicarelli/about-insiders-analytics/index.md

 ## Insiders Analytics

 Welcome!
-Insiders Analytics provides analyses and alarms based on data about insiders´ transactions reported by the Security and Exchange Commission.
+Insiders Analytics provides analyses and alarms based on data about insiders´ transactions reported by the Security and Exchange Commission (SEC).

-Don't miss daily reports and bi-weekly analyses [shipped on twitter @insidersanalyt1](https://twitter.com/insidersanalyt1)
+Don't miss daily reports and bi-weekly analyses [shipped on twitter @insidersanalyt1](https://twitter.com/insidersanalyt1).

 ## Insiders Analytics